Consideration Clause: A Complete Guide for Legal Teams

+A consideration clause is the specific section in a written contract that states what each party is exchanging.
+Without valid consideration, a contract is generally unenforceable because courts treat it as a gift or a bare promise rather than a binding agreement.
 A consideration clause defines the value each party brings to the contractual relationship.
 Without proper consideration, even the most carefully drafted agreement may be unenforceable in court.

+Consideration can take the form of money, services, property, a promise to act, or forbearance (agreeing not to exercise a legal right).
 This guide covers everything legal teams need to know about consideration clauses, from basic legal requirements to advanced drafting techniques that protect your organization’s interests.

 What is a consideration clause in a contract?